feryrmdhn/connect-metamask/README.md

-# Getting Started with Create React App
+## Simple React App to Connect Metamask Wallet

+<b>Note:</b> Please use and activate VPN to connect on metamask.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).